-The Office plans to alleviate this financial condition by reductions in claim expenses, specifically reductions in legal services, premium rating increases, planned release of funds (nonloan) from Chancery Operations, and proceeds from the sale of certain nonparish/nonschool properties over an eight- to 10-year period to repay the loan to the Office and rebuild reserves.
+The Office plans to alleviate this financial condition by reductions in claim expenses, specifically reductions in legal services, premium rate increases, planned release of funds (nonloan) from Catholic Diocese of Kansas City-St. Joseph Chancery Operations, and proceeds from the sale of certain nonparish/nonschool properties over an eight- to 10-year period to repay the loan to the Office and rebuild reserves.